 Prayer doesn’t have to be long or complicated.
 Begin by talking to God as you would a trusted friend.
 Example: "Lord, thank You for today.
-Help me to trust You more and live in a way that honors You.
+Help me to trust You more and live in a way that honors You and I ask You to forgive me for the sins I have committed today.
 Amen."

 Jesus often withdrew to solitary places to pray (Luke 5:16).
 Setting aside a quiet place helps remove distractions and fosters a deeper connection with God.